Gem023UI/Gem023UI/README.md

 **`INTERFACE ARTISAN (Design/Frontend Enthusiast)`**

-My coding aspiration lies in the endless possibility of visualizing digital craftsmanship, bridging the gap between aesthetics and modern techonology.
+My coding aspiration lies in the endless possibility of visualizing digital craftsmanship, bridging the gap between aesthetics and modern technology.
 The idea of fruition, rooting from our own creative epiphanies into a manifestation of visually notable and relevant frameworks, fills me with passion for engineering functional, user-centric systems.

 ---